Cyrilange/Tokenizer/README.md

 _this project is made by csalamit_

-# ⬡ SocialFii42 — SCF Token
+# ⬡ SocialFii42 — SF2 Token

 > A decentralized social media token built on Ethereum (Sepolia testnet).
 > Own your data.
 Own your value.